DeKalb County: Return ICP to the People

 After the land swap, Millsap promptly sold the movie studio business and kept the park land for himself.
 Now, Millsap is attempting to clear the title, which is incumbered by the land’s park status, through a Quiet Title Against the World (Quiet Title) action with the intent to sell the land to a data center developer.
 DeKalb County is complicit in Milsap’s action and any private development that may occur.
 This insult to taxpayers is only occurring because the County swapped public land that was restricted by deed to be used in perpetuity as park property (see the 2003 Deed on Intrenchment Creek Park).

-The South River Watershed Alliance and no less than four County residents, including myself, have entered the Quiet Title action in opposition to Millsap.
+The South River Watershed Alliance and no less than ten County residents have entered the Quiet Title action in opposition to Millsap.
 By law, anyone, including the County, can enter this action and mediation process.

-Reportedly, as recently as a year ago, you were interested in purchasing the land back from Millsap.
-What is your objection now when mediation would help achieve a fair and just outcome?
+You have stated that DeKalb is ready to move forward with purchasing the land from Millsap.
+What is your objection to entering mediation which would help achieve a fair and just outcome?

 Now is the County’s chance to achieve a fair and just settlement for DeKalb’s citizens.
 Court-ordered mediation is the leverage needed to negotiate with Millsap and right this wrong — one that you voted for and now have an opportunity to fix.